-Students should log into Seesaw, Google Classroom, or Blackboard for the day's lesson.
-(This is the same platform used during online learning days).
+Students should log into Seesaw, Google Classroom, or Schoology for the day's lesson.
+(In some instances, paper packets may be sent home for younger students.)

 What is an eLearning Day?